 My brother-in-law liked doing things fast.
 He had graduated from Harvard.

 "I'm in no hurry."
 I had finished BC without any honors.
-I took my time.
-These days rushing around seemed senseless.
+I took my time, plus these days rushing around seemed senseless.

 "Uncle Bubba, wear a helmet."
 My niece was well-trained in safety measures.